Dr Simone Lomartire

 I have published in the area of Italian language teaching, Theatre and Cinema Studies, and Irish Memoir Writing.
 As an active member of the Higher Education Academy, you will find me presenting my extant work at manifold international conferences, symposia, and workshops.
 I am also the recipient of numerous awards and scholarships from the School of English (which funded both my MA degree and PhD project), the Leeds Centre for Canadian Studies, the Italian government, and Leeds Beckett University.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD in English

 - MA in Irish Studies

 - BA in English, French, and Education

 I now teach and convene both language and content modules across all levels of the degree in Italian, in combination with other disciplines, and within the LfA programme.
-I am also a supervisor of Final Year Projects and Final Year Translation Projects for Italian.
+I also supervise final year projects (all types).